Filip-Zyla/rubicCubeSolver/README.md

 ## Current type of cubes available:
   - 2x2x2 full functionality

-Program is write in JAVA version 12, with help of libraries: AWT, swing, GUAVA, Lombok, JavaTuples. <br />
-Build using Maven.
-Test are written in JUnit5.

 ## Implementation of cube
 Regular NxNxN cube is implemented using 2x2 matrix of integers. <br />